How Should You Disinfect Porous Items in a Salon?

 Disinfection Dilemmas: Why Simply Spraying Won't Cut It

-You might think, "Hey, can’t I just spray these bad boys down with a disinfectant?"
+"Hey, can’t I just spray these bad boys down with a disinfectant?"
 Well, let me explain.
 While spraying with disinfectant might work on non-porous surfaces where you can easily wipe away contaminants, porous items are a different beast.
 The truth is that just spraying them may not eradicate all the nasties lurking within their fibers.

 • A. Disinfect with Alcohol - Not reliable for porous surfaces.